srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 - Add a `SpotLightComponent` to also lighten areas that would otherwise be not visible at all.
 - Add a `GlowComponent` to highlight the light source.
 - Add a `LensFlare` to the `GlowComponent` to create some basic reflections on the screen.
+- Leave indirect light enabled and tune it using the correspondig `GraphicsConfiguration` options.

 ## Post processing